inoxlang/inox/README.md

 - __\[recommended\]__ add the [inoxd daemon](./docs/inox-daemon.md) to automatically start the project server on your local machine or VPS.

+- __Add Inox support to your IDE__
+  - [VSCode & VSCodium](https://marketplace.visualstudio.com/items?itemName=graphr00t.inox) : LSP, debug, colorization, snippets, formatting.\
+    **⚠️ Once the extension is installed make sure to read the Requirements and Usage sections in the extension's details.**

 - __\[optional\]__ install command completions for the current user
   ```
   inox install-completions
   ```

-- __Add Inox support to your IDE__
-  - [VSCode & VSCodium](https://marketplace.visualstudio.com/items?itemName=graphr00t.inox) : LSP, debug, colorization, snippets, formatting.\
-    **Once the extension is installed make sure to read the Requirements and Usage sections in the extension's details.**

 If you want to compile Inox from source go [here](#compile-from-source).